 The general rules for repetition of courses are as follows (see exceptions below in Courses Repeatable for Credit):

 You may not repeat a class in which you earned a grade of C or better.

 You are allowed up to two repeats to earn credit for a class when the previous grades you earned were substandard (D, F, W, NP).
-You may petition for a third enrollment when the two previous attempts resulted in a D, F, W, or NP.
+You may petition for a fourth enrollment when the three previous attempts resulted in a D, F, W, or NP.